JoeyyScott/Gamer-Supplies/TESTING.md

 #### Registered User

 + As a **Registered User**, I want to be able to easily login and logout of my account.
-    + I have included a link in the navigation bar to the login page and when logged in this will see a logout link.
+    + I have included a link in the navigation bar to the login page and when logged in this will become a logout link.

         | _Login/Logout_ |
         |:--------------:|